13 Essential Godot Features Every 2D Game Developer Should Know (With Recommended Course)

 move_and_slide()

-Input.get_vector() is particularly useful — it returns a normalized Vector2 from four actions, making top-down movement code incredibly concise.
+Input.get_vector() returns a normalized Vector2 from four actions, letting you write top-down movement in a single line.

 func _process(delta):